Danail-Momchilov/NewAreaCalculationsProject/README.md

 # NewAreaCalculationsProject
- Area Calculations plug in for Autodesk Revit, versions 2025 and beyond
+ Area Calculations plug in for Autodesk Revit